The Mastery Curve

 Learning to play guitar was one project I pursued for some time in my early 20s, but I abandoned this hobby in favor of other activities and eventually for the time-consuming endeavor gaining an engineering degree.

-So my electric and acoustic guitar were eking out a rather miserable existence in my basement for almost twenty years as I decided to pick them up again for reviving this actually very enjoyable and rewarding hobby (after I’d toyed briefly with the notion to sell all my musical equipment).
+So my electric and acoustic guitar were eking out a rather miserable existence in my basement for almost twenty years before I decided to pick them up again for reviving this actually very enjoyable and rewarding hobby (after I’d toyed briefly with the notion to sell all my musical equipment).

 Needless to say, any guitar skills I had back in the days had vanished all but completely and I recommenced from square one.